Can badass female characters ever be redeemed?

 i.
 Nebula

-While this would obviously be a brutal thing to happen to anyone, I can imagine a man eventually emerging from such an ordeal stronger, and even in a way grateful (given the rules of the universe) for the kind of weapon he has been honed into.
+While this would obviously be a brutal thing to happen to anyone, I can imagine a man eventually emerging from such an ordeal stronger, and (given the rules of the universe) even in a way grateful for the kind of weapon he has been honed into.
 Nebula, however, does not respond in such a way; though she certainly is a honed weapon, she is a honed weapon of rage and agony.
-The devastation of her femininity is especially revealed in her fury at her sister for not being a sister to her; and though she is able to overcome this trauma through recognizing that Gamora was as much a victim as she, it is only by redirecting her torment into a single-minded quest for vengeance on their father.
+The devastation of her femininity is especially revealed in her fury at her sister for not being a sister to her; and though she is able to overcome this trauma through recognizing that Gamora was equally a victim, she is only able to do so by redirecting her torment into a single-minded quest for vengeance on their father.

 I don’t know whether the writers intended the Thanos/Nebula arc to be subversive of modern fatherhood and femininity norms; but our approval of these certainly is called into question by the way badassery is shown to have ruined Nebula’s feminine soul.